 Oh my babe, my life don’t feel the same

 When you call me Mr So and So’s name

 What follows the bridge is Robert Johnson’s only extended guitar solo, where he demonstrates the balanced attention to rhythm and melody that made Keith Richards think there were two guys playing instead of one.
-Even more impressive to me is how he’ll be singing a verse and for a line or two and then break the bass rhythm to accompany his singing with a harmonic counterpoint on the guitar.
+Even more impressive to me is how he sings a verse for a line or two and then breaks the bass rhythm to accompany his singing with a harmonic counterpoint on the guitar.
 Sometimes it’s difficult to believe that these recordings were single-track recordings with no overdubs.